johan--/claude-code-tips/container/README.md

 ## Updating

-If Claude Code or this repo updates:
+To get the latest changes:

-1. Rebuild the image: `docker build -t claude-code-container -f container/Dockerfile .`
+1. Rebuild the image: `docker build --no-cache -t claude-code-container -f Dockerfile .`
-2. Run a new container (the setup script will re-apply patches)
+2. Run a new container

+The `--no-cache` flag ensures it pulls the latest from GitHub.